soundsofrussia/soundsofrussia.github.io/collections/_home_pages/00_intro.md

 # SoundsOfRussia.com

-Dr. Leana Strouse has more than 30 years experience succesffully teaching and nurturing students of all ages in mastering Violin, Piano, Cello and the Viola.
+Dr. Leana Strouse has more than 30 years experience succesfully teaching and nurturing students of all ages in mastering Violin, Piano, Cello and Viola.

 # Contact